Lead alto saxophone

-Although only 23 years old, Tarantino has already played such prestigious venues as the Umbria Jazz Festival (with Ryan Truesdell’s Gil Evans Project), the Kennedy Center in Washington, DC, the Rockport Jazz Festival (Alexa Tarantino Quintet) and the Xerox Rochester International Jazz Festival, where she was invited to share the stage with Earth, Wind & Fire.
+Although still in her twenties, Tarantino has already played such prestigious venues as the Umbria Jazz Festival (with Ryan Truesdell’s Gil Evans Project), the Kennedy Center in Washington, DC, the Rockport Jazz Festival (Alexa Tarantino Quintet) and the Xerox Rochester International Jazz Festival, where she was invited to share the stage with Earth, Wind & Fire.
 Alexa performs regularly as a leader and sideman in the Rochester area and beyond in a wide variety of ensembles and genres including Tarantino/Terefenko, the DIVA Jazz Orchestra, the Dave Rivello Ensemble, and the Alexa Tarantino Quartet/Quintet.
 Beginning December 2015, you will find her on stage with Maurice Hines and the DIVA Jazz Orchestra as part of Hines’ production “Tappin’ Thru Life” at the New World Stage Theaters in New York City.

 Tarantino’s recent efforts include a collaboration with Eastman Professor and jazz pianist Dariusz Terefenko.
 The duo released their first album, “Crossing Paths,” in January 2015 on Alexa’s new label, Infinite Records.
 The album explores the potential of interactive improvisation using lesser-known standard tunes as well as 20th century post tonal compositions and original material.
 They recently returned from a week in Poland, performing and teaching at the Academy of Music in Krakow.
 The duo has also performed/been in residence at The Hartt School, SUNY Oswego, the Jazz Education Network’s Fifth Annual Conference, Saint Peter’s Church in NYC, and the Hartford Public Library’s Baby Grand Jazz Series.